There is nothing like a road trip to another city or state. No planes or ticketing are involved; you are the pilot of your car on this trip.

 How Car Insurance Covers You When Traveling Out of State

-While car insurance is required in the majority of the states, you aren't required to carry each state's required insurance.
-You need to get coverage from the state you have legal residence in.
+While car insurance is required in most states, you can't carry each state's required insurance.
+You need to get coverage from the state where you have legal residence.

 Since you aren't a resident of the other states, you don't need to heed their car insurance laws.
 Yours from home is more than enough to cover you regardless of what state lines you cross.